belle2/basf2/analysis/doc/index-01-analysis.rst

 .. _Particle: https://b2-master.belle2.org/software/development/classBelle2_1_1Particle.html

+.. _analysis_particles:

 Particles
 =========

-Particles in basf2 are created from mdst dataobjects: Tracks, tracking vertices (V0s) ECLClusters, and KLMClusters.
+Particles in basf2 are created from reconstructed dataobjects: Tracks, tracking vertices (V0s) ECLClusters, and KLMClusters.
 The `Particle`_ class, provides a unified way to treat different objects at a high level interpreting them as phsical particles.
 All of the `Particle`_ s in an event that fall within certain criteria are collected into `ParticleList`_ s.